Keyboard shortcuts

 When to use: System relationships, data flows, workflows, or architecture patterns where text alone isn’t sufficient.

-Keep simple: Maximum 5-7 components, clear labels, logical flow, consistent colors.
+Keep simple: Maximum 5-7 components, clear labels, logical flow.

 Example: